Location: Great Harbor, Peter Island, BVI

 We woke this morning with an early 6:30 am wake up call.
 I decided to take the softer approach and gently wake everyone up individually instead of pounding on pots and pans to get the crew out of bed.
 Everyone ate a quick breakfast of cereal while underway from Leverick Bay to the Coral Gardens dive site.
 Once we dropped our anchor, the crew got into their scuba gear and plunged into the Caribbean waters.
 During the dive, the divers explored a plane crash site 50 feet below the surface.
 They saw a barracuda swimming around the wreck, along with many bicolor damselfish defending their algae gardens on the reef.
 After the short morning dive in the Coral Gardens, we raised our anchor and set course for lunch in Spanish Town.

-Once we got back to the boat the group decided it was best for us to head back to Great Harbor due to a tropical storm that was going to be passing through.
+Once we got back to the boat, the group decided it was best for us to head back to Great Harbor due to a tropical storm that was going to be passing through.
 Everyone worked together to raise the anchor and set sail.
 Smudge even let some of us take turns at the helm as we sailed through a few rain showers.
-The sky quickly changed from blue, to grey, to gold, to black all in a matter of an hour.
-We drop the anchor in Great Harbor, and all sit together as a family to eat the Shepard’s pie Peter and Wallace cooked for us.
-We stuffed ourselves yet again, and cleaned up afterwards.
+The sky quickly changed from blue to grey, to gold, to black, all in a matter of an hour.
+We drop the anchor in Great Harbor, and all sit together as a family to eat Shepard’s pie Peter and Wallace cooked for us.
+We stuffed ourselves yet again and cleaned up afterward.
 We finished the day off with a movie night and an early bedtime.

 Related VoyageView All Voyages

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details